nalimmm/kalshi-volume-analysis/README.md

 # Kalshi clip anomaly

-A tool for detecting trade-size concentration on Kalshi's perpetual futures markets (PERPs).
+This repo serves as a tool for detecting trade-size concentration on Kalshi's PERPs.
 It pulls the public trade tape for a market and checks whether a small number of identical notional trade sizes ("clips") account for a disproportionate share of total volume, a pattern that can indicate algorithmic market-making with a fixed lot size, or, at the more extreme end, artificially inflated volume.